wnnawalaniec/phpstorm-phabricator-plugin/README.md

+# Developing
+If someone wish to contribute feel free to.
+There is basic docker-compose file with Phabricator.
+I created also some basic shell scripts to populate Phabricator with projects and tasks - checkout `/bin`

 # Building
 To build plugin you need JDK, I tested it only with JDK 11.
 Java must be in PATH.
 If you have installed Java, just run this command: